Streit-C/amd-lab-website/_members/Jack-Hallett.md

   email: sar2bc@virginia.edu
 ---

 T. Jack Hallett is a PhD student in the Department of Materials Science and Engineering at University of Virginia.
-Mr. Hallett earned his Bachalars of Science in Materials science and engineering at the University of Illinois at Urbana-Champaighn in 2025.
+Mr. Hallett earned his Bachelors of Science in Materials Science and Engineering at the University of Illinois at Urbana Champaign in 2025.

-Jack Hallett has an intrist in high throughput methods of material sythasis and testing for assertaining possible properties of materials.
-His current intrist in properties is related to phases caused by defects.
+Jack Hallett has an interest in high-throughput methods of material sythesis and testing for assertaining possible properties of materials.
+His current interest in properties is related to phases caused by defects.

 {% include section.html %}
 ## Publications